Potatooff/NsfwDetectorAI/README.md

 ## Made for educational and project purpose!

-**A super powerful and efficient nsfw image classification ai made to detect any type of nsfw made in C#**
+**A super powerful and efficient nsfw image classification model made in C# to detect any type of nsfw images**
-**The model is left free to use by MIT license and will be coming with an api to it :D**
+**The model is free to use and will be coming with an api to it to be able to use it through others programming languages such as python:D**

-**This model achieve an average score of exactly 0.8398 % from the test results and is less than 100mb**
+**This model achieve an average score of exactly 0.8398 % from the test results and is less than 100mb (.mlnet format)**
-**This model took around 2 hours to train on the 14000 images from the datasets**
+**This model took less than 2 hours to train on 14000 images from the datasets using a I9 13980HX**
 **The model contains 5 labels which are:**
 - Porn (Real life nsfw)
 - Sexy (Considered inappropriated)